mlanza/ai-literacy/201/11-scaling-signal.md

 You use that compressed artifact as the raw material for a second prompt:

-**Prompt:**
-*"Given these environment design principles, what are five low-cost, high-impact changes we could make in an office setting to encourage healthier work habits?
+> 🗣️ *"Given these environment design principles, what are five low-cost, high-impact changes we could make in an office setting to encourage healthier work habits?
 Focus on defaults—calendar changes, layout tweaks, visual cues, etc."*

 Now the model can actually reason.
 You’ve cut away the noise and handed it only the pieces that matter.
 The camera’s in focus, the shot is framed, and the output feels relevant and actionable.